addiscent/vagrant-ruby-rails/README.md

 ##### Memory (RAM) Usage

 This guest vbox needs 1GB of memory during installation because it compiles component sources at that time.
 However, after installation of this guest vbox, you may need less memory, (or more), while developing your projects.
 If that is the case, you may use the _Vagrantfile_ memory directive to change the amount of memory allocated to this guest vbox when it is loaded into memory.
 For more information, see the _Vagrant_ documentation about the "vb.memory" directive.

+##### Provisioning

+Provisioning is a process during which the all of the components needed for the "vagrant-ruby-rails" guest vbox are downloaded, (some of them are also compiled), and stored on your hard drive.
+Vagrant executes the most time-consumng provisioning of this guest vbox only once, the first time "vagrant up" is executed.
+Subsequent "vagrant up" commands will load the previously built image from your local hard drive.
+Therefore, the most time consuming "vagrant up" operation is the first one.
+Unless you "vagrant destroy" your image, or force "vagrant up" to re-provision the guest vbox, other "vagrant up" operations should load the image in one minute or less.

 ### Product Pedigree